agrarpan/coq-synthesis/README.md

 ## Prerequisites

-You'll need to install `git`, `opam`, `rustup`, `graphviz`, `libgraphviz-dev`, `python3.10`, `python3.10-dev` and `python3.10-pip` to run Proverbot, which is the ML theorem prover that this plugin uses.
+You'll need to install `git`, `opam`, `rustup`, `graphviz`, `libgraphviz-dev`, `python3.10`, `python3.10-dev` and `python3.10-pip` to run Proverbot, which is the ML theorem prover that this plugin uses (Proverbot will be installed by the setup script for the plugin).

 The first thing you'll need to do is clone the repository (download the code).